Aaptudu: Production

 This film marks the return of Anjala Zaveri to Telugu films following a brief hiatus.
 Rajasekhar produced the film.
-The film was shot in April of 2004.
+The film was shot in April 2004.
 Mukesh Rishi was cast in a negative role.
 Suman and Eeswari Rao were cast in guest roles.
 A colony set was built at Ramanaidu Cine Village.

 Soundtrack

 The songs were composed by Ramana Gogula.
 The Hindu gave a mixed review for the songs.
 "Toofanai" based on Babooji Jara Dheere Chalo from Dum (2003).
 "Pedala Paina" is based on a song from Humraaz (1967).